TheFriendlyCoder/python_template/README.rst

 -----------------------

 * clone the project files
-* update all references to 'proj_name' in all files to the name of the new project
+* update all references to 'ksp_sample' in all files to the name of the new project
+  * ./docs/conf.py
+  * ./setup.py
+  * ./tox.ini
+  * ./README.rst
+  * ./.travis.yml
+  * ./tests/test_version.py
-* rename the 'src/proj_name' subfolder to reflect the new project name
+* rename the 'src/ksp_sample' subfolder to reflect the new project name
 * update the project specific parameters in the setup.py file in the root folder
 * activate project on `travis-ci.org <https://travis-ci.org/>`_